EWTN: Radio

 In 1992, EWTN established the largest privately owned shortwave radio station, WEWN.
 The station broadcasts from Vandiver, Alabama, in the vicinity of greater Birmingham.

 In 1996, Mother Angelica announced that EWTN would make its radio signal available via satellite to AM and FM stations throughout the United States at no cost.

 In 1999, programs included Mother Angelica Live and "Life Is Worth Living" with Fulton J. Sheen.
 WGSN in North Myrtle Beach, South Carolina, was an affiliate.
 Current radio programs include Open Line in which callers can have their questions regarding the Catholic Faith answered.

 In 2004, EWTN announced an agreement with Sirius Satellite Radio, which thereafter merged with XM Satellite Radio to become Sirius XM Satellite Radio.
 EWTN broadcasts on Channel 130 on Sirius XM.

 As of August 2020, EWTN Radio is affiliated with 384 stations in the United States and more than 500 stations globally.

 Newspapers

+National Catholic Register

 In January 2011, EWTN acquired the National Catholic Register, a newspaper founded in Denver, Colorado, in 1924 as a periodical for local Catholics, and which became a national publication three years later.
 EWTN officially assumed total control on February 1, 2011.
-EWTN also owns Catholic News Agency which is a Catholic news service with bureaus across America, Latin America and Europe.